Glossary of Book Terms

 Cloth: This is the most common binding for hardback books.
 With a matt finish, cloth bindings come in many different colours and the quality of the cloth varies greatly.
 Book title, author and publisher are usually printed on the spine, or backstrip, of the book.
 Cloth bindings are usually designed to be sold with dust jackets and can appear plain without them.
 Cloth is easily marked and it is not unusual for booksellers to describe antiquarian or second-hand cloth books as having marked or grubby-looking boards.

-Buckram: A type of cloth material used in book binding.
-Closely woven cotton, buckram usually has a durable wipeable finish making it a popular choice for library bindings.
+Buckram: A type of sturdy cloth used in book binding.
+Closely woven cotton, buckram usually has a durable semi-wipeable finish making it a popular choice for library bindings.

 Leatherette, or Bonded Leather: Leather fibres are combined with latex to form a binding material that looks very similar to real leather.
 It can be difficult with some leatherette finishes to tell the difference between those and geniune leather.